 - 1. Application for Form I-20 - 2.
 Affidavit of Support (signed by the individual providing funding for the applicant) - 3.
-Proof of funding showing enough funds to cover the cost of attendance for a minimum of one year.
-Acceptance proof of funding are documents such as bank statements. - 4.
+Proof of funding showing enough funds to cover the cost of attendance for a minimum of one year. - 4.
 Affidavit for Free Room and Board (required only if application will live off campus) - 5.
-Transfer international applicants must submit the F-1 Transfer Form in addition to the above documents.
+Transfer international applicants who are attending a U.S. institution at the time of application to Stockton University must submit the F-1 Transfer Form in addition to the above documents

 All Form I-20 related forms and documents must be submitted to the Office of Undergraduate Admissions no later than June 30 for fall semester intake, and by November 15 for spring semester intake.
+For more detailed information on application requirements for Form I-20, visit Undergraduate International Admissions Requirements.